ChamathLahiru-CL/UniResult/README.md

-# UniResult - University Login Page
+# UniResult - University Exam Management Application

 A modern, mobile-responsive login page for the UniResult university web application built with React and TailwindCSS.